We explain the reasons for these penalties and provide tips for how to prevent your company from committing similar breaches!

 The AEPD had found that EDP Comercializadora had failed to implement the required technical and organisational security measures to protect customer data when entering a gas services contract through various third parties.

-It found that there was no procedure in place whereby representatives could prove that they were working on behalf of EDP Comercializadora, which meant any data that was shared could potentially have been exposed to the risks of identity theft or fraud and other economic damages.
+It found that there was no procedure whereby representatives could prove that they were working on behalf of EDP Comercializadora, which meant any shared data could potentially have been exposed to the risks of identity theft or fraud other economic damages.

-The AEPD had also found that the EDP Comercializadora has breached Article 13 of the GDPR because it had failed to provide sufficient information to data subjects when entering contracts through different service providers.
+The AEPD also found that the EDP Comercializadora has breached Article 13 of the GDPR because it failed to provide data subjects sufficient information when entering contracts through different service providers.